AmyPap/devops24kautomation/examinations/06/README.md

 Describe in simple terms what your preferred task flow would look like, not necessarily implemented in Ansible, but in general terms.

+- name: Update nginx config
+  ansible.builtin.copy:
+    src: nginx.conf
+    dest: /etc/nginx/nginx.conf
+  notify: Restart nginx

+handlers:
+  - name: Restart nginx
+    ansible.builtin.service:
+        name: nginx
+        state: restarted

+My preferred task flow it to:
+1.Run all the tasks that might change the system (like copying conf files) 2.Use notify on tasks that could require a restart 3.Define handlers that only run if something was actually changed 4.This way, I can restart services only when it's truly necessary and avoid downtime.